jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-20-strangers-6-Raina-Evans.md

 July training days - online training

-Julie - ex-husbnad (Jonathan) - worked aat the same youth organization in the mid to late 90s.
+Julie - ex-husbnad (Jonathan) - worked at the same youth organization in the mid to late 90s.
 Friends through work.

 Their eldest son is the same age as Raina's daughter